MarcinKilarski/Website-Audit/seo.md

 Make sure each of your important subdirectories looks professional and is easy to navigate, as this will help users find the content they desire.

-### 1.8.
-Site Depth
-Overview

-Site depth indicates how many clicks away certain pages are from your home page.
-Fewer clicks mean the page is easier to find, allowing the visitors to reach their destination quickly.
-More clicks away from the home page may cause your users to struggle with finding their way to the content they are searching for.
-This will ultimately result in search engines treating that page as less important.

-This hurts the discoverability of your content in which you have put so much effort, as well as on the ranking in search engines.
-Ideally, key pages should be only one click away from the home page, less important content – a maximum of two clicks away, and everything else – maximum three clicks away.

-### 1.9.
-Internal Links
-Overview

-Internal links are vital as they allow users and search engines to navigate through content on your site quickly.
-In addition to this, they improve your website’s ranking by passing ranking signals from one page to another.

-Your most vital pages should be linked throughout your site more often than those that are less important, as this increases the chances of visitors finding that page when they are browsing your website.
-Each link also passes a portion of the reputation and rank signals the page has.
-The high number of them indicates to search engines that this is an important page on your site.

-However, having many links on a page decreases the amount of rank-value that each of them passes to the page they are pointing to.
-Therefore, it is a good practice to limit the number of links to pages that are not helpful to users and are not crucial to your business.
-It’s better to have a few carefully chosen links on each page, which are relevant and useful to your visitors, than a lot of them for a no specific reason.

-All your links should include either anchor text or, for images, an alt attribute that is relevant to the target page.

-### 1.10.
-Keywords in Internal Links
-Overview

-Descriptive and clickable words in a link (aka anchor text) are a useful signal that help search engines and users better anticipate what content they will find on that page.

-It is a good practice to have at least a few of these links with included important keywords, like ‘new HP laptops’, and some with relevant keywords, like ‘laptops from 2019’.
-This will make the page to which the link points to more relevant for user queries that are related to ‘new HP laptops’.

-Next time, when the user searches for these products, your page will have higher chance to appear in the search results and be clicked on.

 ### 1.11.
 Outbound Links
 Overview